hhundhausen/CSE15L-LabReports/lab-report-4-week-8.md

 ![image](OwnCode_Snippet3_Output.png)

-**Snippet 3 Output Free-Response Question :**
+**Snippet 3 Free-Response Question :**

 In order for my program to work for **snippet 3**, I think a bigger code fix is needed.
 The problem is that the program is able to print the lines For my program to work for **Snippet 3**, I think a bigger code fix is needed.
 Additionally, the test for **Snippet 1** outputs a ``StringIndexOutOfBoundsException``on line 28 due to a significant issue.
 In a **.md** file, the program can print any number of lines with any amount of spacing between brackets and parenthesis, as long as there is a link with the correct syntax following.
-The following example demonstrates this:
+The following example demonstrates this :

 ``This line is a line. ``